MikeBishop/dns-alt-svc/draft-nygren-httpbis-httpssvc.md

 For consistency with {{!AltSvc}}, we adopt the following definitions:

 * An "origin" is an information source as in {{!RFC6454}}.
+  For services other than HTTPS, the exact definition will need to be provided by the document mapping that service onto the SVCB RR.
-* The "origin server" is the server that the client would reach when accessing the origin in the absence of Alt-Svc.
+* The "origin server" is the server that the client would reach when accessing the origin in the absence of the SVCB record or an HTTPS Alt-Svc.
-* An "alternative service" is a different server that can serve the origin.
+* An "alternative service" is a different server that can serve the origin over a specified protocol.

-Abstractly, the origin consists of a scheme (typically "https"), a host name, and a port (typically "443").
+For example within HTTPS, the origin consists of a scheme (typically "https"), a host name, and a port (typically "443").

 Additional DNS terminology intends to be consistent with {{?DNSTerm=RFC8499}}.